coschain/contentos-go/doc/technical-whitepaper/cos_tech_wp_en_0_1.md

 Transfer from COS to VESTS is called power up and power down vice versa.
 Power up is instant while power down takes about 13 weeks to complete.
 Multiple power down inside an account at the same time is not allow.

+## 4. Reputation

+A reputation system is introduced to regulate users' behaviour.
+If economic rule is to be the only restraint and incentive, some users will produce as many contents of poor quality as possible to get reward.
+The reputation system works as follows:

+1. Each account's reputation value is set to 100 as default when it's created
+2. All block producers elects a single reputation administrator who has the authority to manage other users' reputation value
+3. If administrator finds an user has any malicious deeds, set the user's reputation value to 0
+4. An user with 0 reputation value cannot get any reward

+## 5. Copyright
+A copyright system is introduced to prevent infringement acts：

+1. All block producers elects a single copyright administrator
+2. If a user carries out infringement acts, say the user plagiarizes other people's contents, the administrator will mark the post so that it gets no rewards.

-## 4. Resource consumption
+## 6. Resource consumption

-### 4.1 resource type
+### 6.1 resource type

 Network resource: Broadcasting a transaction consumes network resources, which is calculated by the size of the transaction.

 CPU resource: When an action in smart contract is invoked, CPU resource is consumed.

-### 4.2 fee
+### 6.2 fee
 To simplify the fee calculation of network and CPU resource consumption, the above resource type is converted to stamina.

 If user’s stamina is insufficient for network resource consumption of the transaction he/she sent, the transaction will be discarded without deducting stamina.